One-Shot Free-View Neural Talking-Head Synthesis for Video Conferencing: Method

 The 3D keypoint decomposition in~(\ref{eqn:decomposition}) is of paramount importance to our approach.
 It commits to a prior decomposition of keypoints: geometry-signatures, head poses, and expressions.
 It helps learn manipulable representations and differs our approach from prior 2D keypoint-based neural talking-head synthesis approaches~\cite{siarohin2019first,wang2019few,zakharov2020fast}.
+Also note that unlike FOMM~\cite{siarohin2019first}, our model does not estimate Jacobians.
+The Jacobian represents how a local patch around the keypoint can be transformed into the corresponding patch in another image via an affine transformation.
+Instead of explicitly estimating them, our model assumes the head is mostly rigid and the local patch transformation can be directly derived from the head rotation via $J_s = R_s$.
+Avoiding estimating Jacobians allows us to further reduce the transmission bandwidth for the video conferencing application, as detailed in Sec.~\ref{sec:compression}.